twilsonco/SiriShortcuts/MenuGenerator.md

 **Supported Icons:**

-- Base64 icons
+- Base64 icons (e.g. created from photos, or bring your own)
 - Font Awesome icons
 - Emoji icons
-- Photo icons

 **Icon caching:** Icons are cached to a file in your iCloud to increase performance.

 **Quick menus:** Create simple menus with a text field similar to Toolbox Pro.

-**Advanced menus:** Use data stored in a dictionary for optimized menus that cut down on clutter in your Shortcuts.
+**Advanced menus:** Use data stored in a dictionary for optimized menus that cut down on clutter in your Shortcuts. (structure of menu item dictionary inspired by )

-**Unlimited Custom Fields:** There are two hidden fields out of the box that can be used to store data to use when a menu option is tapped.
-You can also define as many custom fields as needed.
+**Unlimited Custom Fields:** Include "hidden" fields to store data with menu items that is not shown in the created menu, and that can be accessed after a menu option is tapped.
+You can define as many custom fields as needed.

 ## Limited Permission Prompts

 ![Menu Generator Permissions Screenshots](https://i.imgur.com/y1YWxll_d.webp?maxwidth=1520&fidelity=grand)

- Limits permission prompts to just running another Shortcut, loading web content, and Photos.
+Limits permission prompts to just:

+- running another Shortcut (unless embedded within shortcut), and
- (Only needs to load web content to pull Font Awesome icons)
+- loading web content (for Font Awesome icons).

 ## How To Use Menu Generator